developer-student-club-thapar/thapar_app/README.md

 * [Django Rest Framework](https://www.django-rest-framework.org) - Does the magic of making REST API endpoints
 ### Web Application 🖥
 * [React](https://reactjs.org) - Do you Even Need an introduction to this ? 😂
-* [Relay](https://relay.dev) - Relay is specialized Framework from Facebook to integrate GraphQL in React
+* [Apollo](https://www.apollographql.com/docs/react/) - Apollo Client is used to integrate GraphQL in React
+* [Material-UI](https://mui.com/) - UI Framework used in the project.
 ### Mobile Application( New Repo Soon ) 📲
 * [React Native](https://reactnative.dev)- Better to write one codebase instead of two 😉